ScottKirvan/VES.LA.DiscordServer/Permissions and Roles.md

 If a section channel's chat blows up into a lot of different topics and lots of threads -- so much so that trying to log in and catch up on the chatter becomes overwhelming, consider creating a forum for the members, so that they can self-organize the topics.
 A forum is a great way to handle topics that are hot today but may die down in a few months or years.

-If you create a new channel, click the plus button on the category, don't click the private button -- the new channel will inherit the permissions of the category.
+If you create a new channel, click the plus button on the category, **don't click the private button** -- the new channel will inherit the permissions of the category.
 If you need a channel added, for example, for BOM members in a section, click private and add ONLY the VES BOM permission.
 If you need anything other than those two situations, see the rules above to ensure it's an allowed channel type, and then check the "Special" section immediately below:

 ### "Special"
 If someone asks for a channel with special permissions, pump the brakes and ask some questions -- "what's it for," and "who has access?"
-The new channel can't break any of the rules above (it can't be more private than what's outlined up there), and whatever gets added as "special" is going to need special attention to maintain, keep current, etc.  By default, the only instance in which special attention is needed is when permissions are "partially" relaxed.
+The new channel can't break any of the rules above (it can't be more private than what's outlined up there -- it has to have, at a minimum, VES BOM permissions), and whatever gets added as "special" is going to need special attention to maintain, keep current, etc.  By default, the only instance in which special attention is needed is when permissions are "partially" relaxed.

 By "partially relaxed," I mean, you have a channel that's read-only to one role, but can be written to by another (section specific announcements, for example), or where you need a way to allow members of a more general role (ves members) to have access to a channel (a sub-committee) without allowing everyone with that same (ves members) role access.
 To do this, you need to create a new role and assign it to the particular users.

 In the example of granting a sub-group of membership into a protected channel, there is no direct and easy way to create a mutual exclusion like these in discord - permissions are additive only -- and this is exactly where things can get out of hand.
 We currently have 19 separate roles that control access to channels.
 That's 15 sections, ves general membership, bom members, and 2 special roles for WA.
 If every sections wanted two extra roles, that's alone becomes 28 additional roles/permissions to keep track of.

+For right now, if you have something like a committee channel that needs to be available to non-bom committee members, create the channel, give the VES BOM role access to it, and add the individual non-bom members directly to the channel.

 ## Current Roles - explanations
 ### General